 Felony theft convictions in Virginia have the potential to be life-altering.
 Grand Larceny is a common felony theft crime in Virginia, and our attorneys have represented hundreds of individuals with this pending charge.
 Robbery and burglary, while aggravated forms, are also common felony theft-related crimes in Virginia.
 Burglary entails the breaking and entering of a home or establishment with the intent to commit a felony.
 Robbery is the intentional taking of an item (without permission) from a person or in the person’s presence by threatening the use of physical force.

 Whether you have been charged with a 1st offense petit larceny crime in Virginia, or you are facing multiple counts of robbery, you need a criminal lawyer who understands theft laws and procedures.
 A first-time misdemeanor larceny offense, even if the item was only worth a small amount, must be treated as seriously as standard larceny crime.
 A larceny conviction, whether misdemeanor or felony, may prevent employment opportunities or, if felonious, take away your right to vote or own a firearm.
 Consult with highly rated larceny attorneys today so we may walk you through the court’s process, what to expect, and how we will approach your case.
-Call Now For Your Free Consultation.Criminal Lawyers for Probation Violations
+Call Now For Your Free Consultation.Assault and Battery Lawyers

 If you have been convicted of a certain misdemeanor or felony offense in Fairfax or anywhere in Virginia, you may have been sentenced to a probationary term, such as required appointments with your probation officer, regular drug screenings and classes.
 If you violate those terms, the Virginia court where you were sentenced will likely charge you with a probation violation.
 Our criminal attorneys often represent individuals who were previously convicted of DUI or a drug offense and have violated their probationary terms.